 Review where you currently stand in your career.
 You need to figure out where you are relative to your goals.
 Ask yourself, are you in the right position leading you towards your objectives?
-Do you have all the knowledge and skills to reach them?
+Are you targeting a directory position?
+Are you planning to find a remote job?
+Do you have all the knowledge and skills to reach your goals?

 It is exceedingly important as the entire effort of writing down and following a plan becomes obsolete if the progress isn’t steady and in the right direction.